 - 1. 21st CCLC ERES will work with the subgrantee to schedule a date when the desktop monitoring will be completed. - 2.
 Subgrantees will upload supporting documentation for the programmatic and fiduciary indicators on the Compliance and Performance Assessment Monitoring Form that have been identified for the current fiscal year.
 A secure online platform will be utilized for the transmission of files and documents. - 3.
 21st CCLC staff will review documentation and artifacts which support the indicators of the Compliance and Performance Assessment Monitoring Form. - 4.
 Within 15 business days, the 21st CCLC monitoring ERES and FA will complete a report of the desktop review through the 21st CCLC Monitoring Portal.
-If the team found that each indicator was in compliance (all indicators marked Met), the sign-off of the on-site review will trigger an email to the 21st CCLC program manager, who will review the information provided.
-Approval at this step will trigger an email to the subgrantee designee who will then receive an email notification that the monitoring report is complete and that the subgrantee is compliant. - 5.
-If findings were indicated during the desktop review, the subgrantee should expect a monitoring results report, via the monitoring portal, within 15 business days of the desktop monitoring review. - 6.
-The subgrantee has 10 business days from receiving the monitoring results report to respond to the findings through a Corrective Action Plan.
+If the team found that

-- a.
-The subgrantee must address each finding through the Corrective Action Plan and attach the Corrective Action Plan as part of required documentation in the portal - b.
+- each indicator was in compliance (all indicators marked Met), the sign-off of the on-site review will trigger an email to the 21st CCLC program manager, or designee identified in the role as 'District Coordinator' and the 21st CCLC CEO/Superintendent, who is identified as the 'District Superintendent', who will review the information provided.
+Approval at this point will indicate that the monitoring report is complete and that the subgrantee is compliant. - 5.
+If findings were indicated during the desktop review, the subgrantee should expect a monitoring results report, via the monitoring portal, within 15 business days of the desktop monitoring review.
+The GaDOE Team Lead will submit the monitoring report complete with corrective action plan requirements for any indicators found to be non-compliant.
+The 21st CCLC program manager or designee identified as 'District Coordinator' must upload and submit the documentation and required corrective action plan. - 6.
+The subgrantee has 10 business days from receiving the monitoring results report to respond to the findings through a Corrective Action Plan. - a.
+The subgrantee must address each finding through the Corrective Action Plan and attach the Corrective Action Plan as part of required documentation in the portal.
+The 21st CCLC program manager ('District Coordinator') and CEO/Superintendent ('District Superintendent') must both sign-off and submit the CAP. - b.
 The subgrantee must clearly label and attach all documentation that is required as part of the corrective action - c.
 Upon receipt of the Corrective Action Plan, the 21st CCLC monitoring ERES and FA will review documents and determine if all findings have been addressed, and that steps and timelines identified will be effective in resolving the findings. - d.
 If the information is not adequate, the monitoring ERES and FA will notify the subgrantee that revisions or further documentation are required. - e.
-Once all the findings have been cleared through the corrective action, the 21st CCLC program manager will sign off that the corrective action is complete.
+Once all the findings have been cleared through the corrective action, the 21st CCLC program manager and Director of Federal Programs will sign off that the corrective action is complete.
 The subgrantee's superintendent/CEO will receive notification that all findings have been resolved via email.